 The “Year of Vonnegut” will mark the ten-year anniversary of the death of the great writer.
 Scheduled to give a speech to Butler University graduates in 2007, the author’s great return to Indianapolis was never to be.
 He died two weeks before the commencement ceremonies.
 It is fitting then, that the city honors his life and work as a means to celebrate the relationship between the writer and his nascent city.

 Indianapolis has activities celebrating Vonnegut the entire year, so whether you find yourself in Indy in January or July, there is something for you.
 Restaurants, museums and artwork will pay homage to the author, and there will be other special events as well.
-The following schedule is current as of this publication, please see the official Vonnegut Library website for updates.

 January 2017: Kickoff Party at New Mass Ave.
 Location of Museum and Library

 March 2, 2017: World Premiere of documentary, “A Writer’s Roots: Kurt Vonnegut’s Indianapolis”

 April 2017: Grand Opening of New Mass Ave Location of Vonnegut Library

 May 2017: Beginning of Indiana Writers’ Center Monthly Discussion on Banned Books

 June 14, 2017: “Common Decency in Science” Discussion Hosted by Area Healthcare Providers (feat.
 Player Piano)